 - Prior DWI offenses

-- The victim(s) must agree to the defendant's participation in the PPD Program.
+- The victim(s) opinion shall be taken into consideration to the defendant's participation in the PPD Program.